 Archival Collections Catablog

 Another online search tool is the City Museum’s recently launched "catablog," which provides short descriptions of our archival collections via blog posts.
 These posts are tagged, categorized, searchable, and include links to full PDF versions of finding aids for specific collections.
 Posts include links to the Museum’s Collections Portal when the collection or portions of the collection have been digitized.

 The Collections Access Room at the City Museum is open to researchers who demonstrate a need to access primary sources in the Museum’s holdings.
 The Collections Access Room is not staffed or equipped to assist patrons who wish to conduct general research into New York City history.

 If you have research of this nature, we suggest contacting the New York Public Library or the Municipal Archives.

 The Museum of the City of New York encourages researchers to bring digital cameras onsite to take reference photographs of collection objects.
 A small fee will apply; please refer to the Onsite Collections Access Policy for specific information.
 Flash may not be used at any time.

 Researchers requesting digital scans will be provided with reference quality images (72dpi, 5"x7").
 Researchers are entitled to five pages of free scans per inquiry.
 After the first five, fees will apply.
 It may take up to two weeks for the digital images to be delivered.
 Scanning is subject to the approval of the archivist or curator.

 Rights and Reproductions

 To learn more about requesting high-resolution reproductions from the Museum’s collection for personal or commercial use, click here.
-You can also contact Nilda Rivera, Manager of Licensing and Reproductions, at 917.492.3375 or email@example.com
+You can also contact Nilda I. Rivera, Director of Licensing and Reproductions, at 917.492.3375 or email@example.com